scokobro/professional-identity/profIdent-draft1.md

 ## Journalistic Employment in Japan

 The NSK carries our annual surveys of employment within the newspaper industry; according to these surveys there are approximately 20,000 'reporters', this number has remained more or less constant over the past 15 years.
-IN the same period the total number of newspaper employees has dropped from 54565 in 2001 to 41396 in 2016.
-The proportion of employees engaged in reporting work has thus increased from 38 per cent in 2001 to 46 per cent in 2016.[^emp-data]
+In the same period the total number of newspaper employees has dropped from 54,565 in 2001 to 41,396 in 2016.
+The proportion of employees engaged in reporting work has thus increased from 38 per cent of the total newspaper workforce in 2001 to 46 per cent in 2016.[^emp-data]

 A government survey from 2016 counts 7 national dailies, 245 regional and local papers, and 4 'sports' papers, as well as 514 specialist and industry journals.
 The national, regional/local and 'sports' press in total employ 44,331 people, 9508 women.
 Just over a fifth of the newspaper workforce is female.
 36,293 are full-time employees (_sei-shain_), this includes 6044 (apx.17% of total) female workers.
 Newspaper work is an overwhelmingly male undertaking.